jayhjkwon/spa-maso-sample/README.md

-# Single Page Application sample project for the Microsoftware Feb-Mar in 2013
+# Single Page Application sample project for the Microsoftware Feb-Mar, 2013

 This sample project is to show one of the many ways to develop single page application using following tools, libraries and frameworks :